c4syner/Dweety/README.md

 - Ability to join different chat servers - Coming Soon!
 - Encrypted Data Transmission
 - A GUI version for those who fear the terminal

 If you have any Ideas, Let me know in the comments!

 ## Liscensing
-This project is liscensed under the GNU GPLv3 Liscense which means you have the freedom to do whatever you want with this file!
+This project is liscensed under the GNU GPLv3 Liscense, which means you are encouraged to modify this project the way you like.
-As a matter of fact it is encouraged that you modify and make it the way you like!

 ## Change Log
 > 1.0.0: Initial Release